Your comments here

 ball is.
 Being a nanometer off target sends your ball into the woods.

-Awareness in Gestalt golf includes an awareness of miniature differences in the ground surrounding the ball.
+Awareness in Gestalt golf includes the miniature differences in the ground surrounding the ball.

 When you are actually seeing the ground, you see the elevation of the ball compared to your feet.